 The last census recording the total population of France was carried out in 2011 and the total figure for the country was declared at 65.8 million, thereby making it the twentieth most populous country in the world at that time, although this number included overseas territories and departments.
 The population was just 63.1 million in 2011 otherwise.

-In 2013, the population of France is estimated at 64,285,510, not including overseas territories, which makes it the 21st most populous country now.
+In 2013, the population of France was estimated at 64,285,510.
+The 2014 estimate is 64,632,468, not including overseas territories, which makes it the 21st most populous country now.
 When censuses in France are carried out they are split into two separate sets of statistics.
 The overall figure in 2011 of 65,821,885 includes all the overseas territories outside of the country itself and these include Reunion, Martinique, French Guyana, Mayotte and Guadeloupe.